Lawrence Tanter

-Lawrence Tanter (born October 11, 1949) is an American public address announcer best known for his work for the Los Angeles Lakers of the National Basketball Association.
-In addition, Tanter was also the program director for public jazz radio station KKJZ.
+Lawrence Tanter (1949 – September 23, 2026), also known as L.T., was an American public address announcer for the Los Angeles Lakers of the National Basketball Association (NBA).
+While working with the Lakers, he was a longtime disc jockey and program director at both jazz and rhythm and blues radio stations in Los Angeles.

 Early life

-Tanter was born in Chicago.
+Tanter was born in Chicago in 1949.
 He played basketball in high school, as well as the saxophone and clarinet.
-A 6 ft 7 in forward, he earned an athletic scholarship to play basketball at the University of Dubuque.
+A 6 ft 7 in forward, he earned an athletic scholarship to play college basketball at the University of Dubuque.
 He worked at the college radio station after responding to an ad for a host for a Sunday night jazz program.

 Professional career

-Tanter began working at radio station KJLH in Los Angeles in the 1970s, and drove their quiet storm format.
+Tanter began working at radio station KJLH in Los Angeles in 1972, before joining KUTE and driving their quiet storm format.

-Tanter began working as the Lakers' public address announcer at the start of the NBA's 1982-83 season and has been a fixture at Laker home games ever since.
-He is the longest tenured Lakers PA announcer ever.
-During his tenure behind the microphones of both The Forum and the Crypto.com Arena, Tanter has seen the Lakers win 16 NBA Western Conference titles and 10 NBA championships.
+He began working as the Lakers' public address announcer at the start of the 1982–83 season and became a fixture at Laker home games.
+He was the longest tenured Lakers PA announcer.
+During his tenure behind the microphones of both The Forum and Crypto.com Arena, the Lakers won 9 NBA championships, (Note: The Lakers won titles in the 1985, 1987, 1988, 2000, 2001, 2002, 2009, 2010, and 2020 NBA Finals.
+Some sources say they won 10 titles during his tenure.) and he called 14 NBA Finals series.
+Tanter is known for his smooth baritone voice and affinity for jazz music.
+He maintained his low-key style, even as other announcers grew louder and sought attention.
+“I never tried to be a cheerleader”, Tanter said.
+His signature call was "Llllaker Girlsss" after the team's dance squad completed a performance and scampered off the court.
+On traveling violations, he called "too many steps".
+Tanter mixed his inflections.
+In an exciting play, he extended the vowel of a name, such as "James Woorrrtheeeee", "Michael Coooooperrr", "Kobeeee Bryant", or "LeBronnnn James".

+Tanter resigned from the Lakers in 1993, when he became co-owner of KQBR in Sacramento, California.
+He moved back to Los Angeles and returned to the Lakers in 1995, after missing two seasons.

 When the WWE fought with the Denver Nuggets over an arena booking for a playoff game in 2009, Tanter was recruited as guest ring announcer for the main event of a newly relocated Raw at Staples Center.
 In the match, five heel (villain) wrestlers in Denver Nuggets jerseys competed against five face (hero) wrestlers in Los Angeles Lakers jerseys, and the Lakers team won.
 Soon afterward, the Lakers eliminated the Nuggets in the 2009 Western Conference Finals 4–2.
 They then went on to defeat the Orlando Magic in the 2009 NBA Finals and capture their 15th NBA title.